joybaidya2/JavaScript-Demo-Project/README.md

-# Abakig clock using pure HTML, CSS and JavaScirpt
+# Analog clock using pure HTML, CSS and JavaScirpt